 Carole publishes under her Irish name, C.S.
 O’Cinneide (oh-ki-nay-da).
 Her writing has been described as “dark humour done well” by Publishers Weekly and “bloody frightening” by her mother.
+She is an Edgar nominated author for her novel, Starr Sign, and never misses an opportunity to sneak that into a sentence.

 Her debut novel, Petra’s Ghost, a dark literary thriller set on the Camino de Santiago in Spain was a semifinalist in the Goodreads Choice Awards 2019.
 It has been featured in the Toronto Star as one of the best horror books of the summer, as well as being selected by the Library Journal as a Wicked Good Read.

 Host of the book blog, She Kills Lit, she features women who write lots of stories that frighten lots of their mothers.
+In keeping with this, her most recent novel, Eve’s Rib, is a mother-daughter thriller that blends domestic suspense with witchcraft.

 Born in Toronto, Ontario, Canada C.S.
 O’Cinneide attended high schools both in Canada and the United States.
 She studied at the University of Toronto in the 1990’s while a single parent of two children, graduating With Distinction in Sociology.